letamyur/Mobile-Device-User-Behavior-Analysis/README.md

 ### 3. User Segmentation by Usage Intensity
 **User Segmentation:** Grouping users by daily screen time into different segments: "Heavy user", "Medum user" "Light user" and "Minor user"
 **Uer Segment Percentage:** Evaluating the proportion of users within each segment.
-**Deeper Analysis:** Identifying the most used types of programs by "Heavy users"
+**Preferences Identification:** Identifying the most used types of programs by each user segment

 ## Key Insigts